 At this stage in the initiative, there should be enough lessons learned and experience to begin to create self-sustaining structures of support.
 Create orientation binders, toolkits, templates, and other concrete materials that build on and standardize successful practices.
-More experienced people can mentor and coach newer staff, which can become part of a formal career pathway.
+More experienced people can mentor and coach newer staff, creating potential for a formal career pathway.